+Implementing Decisions for Mexico, South Korea, South Africa and Switzerland were published on 14 November 2015, declaring equivalence between the legal and supervisory regimes of those four countries and EMIR for the regulation and supervision of CCPs.
+An Implementing Decision for Canada for the provinces of Alberta, British Columbia, Manitoba, Ontario and Quebec was also published on 14 November 2015, declaring equivalence between the legal and supervisory regimes of those five provinces and EMIR for the regulation and supervision of CCPs.
 Implementing Decisions for Australia, Hong Kong, Japan and Singapore were published in October 2014, declaring equivalence between the legal and supervisory framework of the four countries and EMIR for the regulation and supervision of CCPs.
-In addition, a Memorandum of Understanding was signed with each of the authorities in the four countries regarding arrangements for cooperation related to ESMA's monitoring of the ongoing compliance by CCPs established in each country with the recognition conditions set out in Article 25 of EMIR.
-Ten CCPs established in Australia, Hong Kong, Japan and Singapore obtained recognition under EMIR on 29 April 2015.3
+In addition, a Memorandum of Understanding was signed with each of the authorities in Australia, Hong Kong, Japan and Singapore regarding arrangements for cooperation related to ESMA's monitoring of the ongoing compliance by CCPs established in each country with the recognition conditions set out in Article 25 of EMIR.
+Ten CCPs established in Australia, Hong Kong, Japan and Singapore obtained recognition under EMIR on 29 April 2015.4